kyma-project/website/content/blog-posts/2020-12-11-release-notes-1.18/index.md

 - `kyma provision minikube` command
 	* hypervVirtualSwitch -> hyperv-virtual-switch

+For more information about the possible flags and options, read [Kyma CLI documentation](https://kyma-project.io/docs/1.18/cli/commands/#kyma-install-kyma-install-options).

 ### Changes to the `kyma install --source` command

 In 1.18, the `--source=latest` option in the `kyma install` command was changed to `--source=master`.
 The previous option name gave users the wrong idea that the command installs the latest Kyma release version instead of the latest revision from the `master` branch.